xvik/gradle-use-python-plugin/README.md

 called: `python -m somemodule module arfs --option`

-In some cases, you can use `BasePythonTask` which is a super class of `PythonTask` and provides only automatic `pythonPath` property set from global configuration.
+In some cases, you can use `BasePythonTask` which is a super class of `PythonTask` and provides only automatic `pythonPath` and `pythonBinary` properties set from global configuration.

 #### Completely custom task